MicrosoftDocs/windows-dev-docs/uwp/launch-resume/create-adaptive-tiles.md

 **Use hint-overlay on a peek image**

-In Version 1511 of Windows 10, we support an overlay for your peek image too, just like your background image.
+Starting in Windows 10 version 1511, we support an overlay for your peek image too, just like your background image.
 Specify hint-overlay on the peek image element as an integer from 0-100.
 The default overlay for peek images is 0 (no overlay).

 ```xml
 <binding template="TileMedium">